-Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
-Based on a strong EVX-02 pre-clinical data package, demonstrating significant, dose-dependent antitumor effect and high levels of neoepitope-reactive CD8+ and CD4+ T cells, we initiated a Phase 1/2a trial in July 2020.
-EVX-02 is administered in combination with PD-1 CPI.
-As of December 31, 2020, five patients have been recruited in the trial.
-The first patient was treated with EVX-02 on November 17, 2020.
-We anticipate data from our Phase 1/2a trial in the first half of 2021.
+Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma, administered in combination with PD-1 CPI.

+In July 2021, we announced preliminary data readout from our Phase 1/2a adjuvant clinical trial of EVX-02 in resectable melanoma demonstrating activation of neoepitope-specific T cells with tumor killing potential.
+In addition, EVX-02 appeared to be well-tolerated.
+As of December 31, 2021, 16 patients were recruited to the trial.
+In March 2022, we reported completion of recruitment of Part 1 of the EVX-02 Phase 1/2a clinical trial.